daos-stack/daos/src/control/cmd/daos_server/README.md

 configuration file.
 The directory must exist, and the user starting the server process must have write access to it in order for the server to start up successfully.
-The server opens the socket and proceeds to listen for communications from local I/O server processes.
+The server opens the socket and proceeds to listen for communications from local I/O Engine processes.

 ### dRPC

-The protocol used to communicate between the DAOS server and I/O server processes is [dRPC](/src/control/drpc/README.md).
-Control and I/O servers are both capable of acting as dRPC server or client.
+The protocol used to communicate between the DAOS server and I/O Engine processes is [dRPC](/src/control/drpc/README.md).
+DAOS Servers and Engines are both capable of acting as dRPC server or client.

 ## Management Tool Communication

-Communications between the [management tool](/src/control/cmd/dmg/README.md) and the DAOS Control Plane Server occur over the management network, via the gRPC protocol.
+Communications between the [management tool](/src/control/cmd/dmg/README.md) and the DAOS Server occur over the management network, via the gRPC protocol.
 Management requests can be made to operate over resources local to specific storage nodes or to operate over the distributed DAOS system, in the latter case the requests are directed at access point servers defined in the server's config